OmarAhmed-A/VHDL-MIPS/readme.md

 - Arithmetic and Logic Unit (ALU)
 - Data memory

+this project was done as part of the Digital system design course at the AAST.
+The project was done in VHDL and was simulated using GHDL.

+## Contributors

+- Omar Ahmed Elsayed
+- Ammar Abdelhamid Amin
+- Youssef Mohamed Fahmy
+- Ahmed Osama
+- Hassan mikawii
+- Omar Mohamed Anwar

 ## How to Use

 To use the MIPS processor, you will need a VHDL simulator such as [GHDL](https://ghdl.readthedocs.io/en/latest/).
 You can then compile and simulate the processor by following these steps: